Joe Kernan (politician): Honors and awards

 For his military service, Kernan was awarded the Distinguished Flying Cross, two Purple Hearts and the Navy Commendation Medal.
 He was among the second-ever class of inductees into the Indiana Military Veterans Hall of Fame when he was enshrined in 2015.

 Kernan was awarded an honorary doctorate by his alma mater the University of Notre Dame in 1998, when he served as the university's commencement speaker.
-In 2012, the Notre Dame Monogram Club awarded Kernan the Edward “Moose” Krause Distinguished Service Award.
+In 2012, the Notre Dame Monogram Club awarded Kernan the Edward "Moose" Krause Distinguished Service Award.
 Six years later, the University of Notre Dame Alumni Association presented Kernan with the Rev. Edward Frederick Sorin, C.S.C., Award, regarded to be one of the university's highest honors.

 A park in South Bend was named for Kernan in 2017.
 The park, located along the St. Joseph River, had previously been named Viewing Park.
 That same year, Kernan received an honorary doctorate of Humane Letters from Indiana University.

 Personal life

 Kernan was the eldest of nine children.
 He had one brother and seven sisters.
+He was Catholic.

 Kernan married Maggie McCullough in April 1974.
-Since 1976, they resided on the north side of South Bend, Indiana, where Maggie works as a marketing specialist for 1st Source Bank.
-Maggie is a Purdue University graduate and was active in community service.
+In 1976, they moved to the north side of South Bend, Indiana.
+Maggie is a Purdue University graduate; she was an executive with 1st Source Bank and was active in community service.
+The couple did not have any children.